habarcs/TeamBananaBread/README.md

 In pycharm  Ctrl+Alt+L on Windows and Linux or ⌘⌥L on macOS.

 Also check for lint errors with pylint or the built-in linter.
+On github after every commit, pylint is run, try to fix all errors before merging.

 ## Assignment: Fine-grained classification
 Fine-grained classification in Neural Networks for Computer Vision